Tearsheet

 AI Analysis | Feedback

-Todd Vasos Chief Executive Officer
+Todd Vasos, Chief Executive Officer

-Donny Lau Executive Vice President and Chief Financial Officer
+Donny Lau, Executive Vice President and Chief Financial Officer

-Tracey Herrmann Executive Vice President, Store Operations
+Tracey Herrmann, Executive Vice President, Store Operations

-Tracey Herrmann holds the position of Executive Vice President of Store Operations at Dollar General.
+Tracey Herrmann was promoted to Executive Vice President of Store Operations in February 2025.

-Kathy Reardon Executive Vice President and Chief People Officer
+Kathy Reardon, Executive Vice President and Chief People Officer

 AI Analysis | Feedback